phpstreamserver/docs/docs/integrations/symfony.md

 ---

 # Symfony Intergation
-This bundle integrates PHPStreamServer with the Symfony framework.
+This bundle integrates PHPStreamServer Runtime with the Symfony framework.

 ## Installation
 ```bash